 The koala is one of Australia's most loved and iconic animals, but they need your help.

-Discover more about the local koala population and learn how you can take simple measures to support koala conservation on the Gold Coast by registering as a Koala Friend.
+Discover more about the local koala population and learn how you can take simple measures to support koala conservation on the Gold Coast.

 Report koala sightings any time on 1300 GOLDCOAST (1300 465 326), submit a koala sighting online, or complete our koala sighting form.

 Discover more about Koalas lifecycle, habitat and food and landscape ecology.